Stocks seesaw, dollar off; global, U.S. worries weigh

 Trump said he would not soften his position that Beijing must make real structural reforms, including how it handles intellectual property, to reach a trade deal, advisers said.

-The dollar index <.DXY>, which tracks the greenback versus the euro, yen, sterling and three other currencies, was down 0.18 percent at 96.129.
+The dollar index, which tracks the greenback versus the euro, yen, sterling and three other currencies, was down 0.18 percent at 96.129.
 The index has risen nearly 1 percent over the last two weeks.

 The greenback was up 0.22 percent against the yen after the Bank of Japan on Wednesday kept its stimulus program in place.